apache/horaedb-docs/docs/src/en/sdk/java.md

 }
 ```

+The initialization requires at least three parameters:

+- `Endpoint`: 127.0.0.1
+- `Port`: 8831
+- `RouteMode`: DIRECT/PROXY

+`Endpoihnt` and `Port` are simple.
+Here is the explanation of `RouteMode`.
+There are two kinds of `RouteMode`,The `Direct` mode should be adopted to avoid forwarding overhead if all the servers are accessible to the client.
+However, the `Proxy` mode is the only choice if the access to the servers from the client must go through a gateway.
 For more configuration options, see [configuration](https://github.com/CeresDB/ceresdb-client-java/tree/main/docs/configuration.md)

 Notice: CeresDB currently only supports the default database `public` now, multiple databases will be supported in the future;